 Cheshire | 20th-22nd August 2021

-Just So Festival is an intimate festival that takes place at the height of summer over the weekend 20th‑22nd August.
-It’s an imaginative outdoor adventure for families with plenty of art, literature, theatre, dance & music to take you, and your family on a magical journey that will have you feeling a million miles from your day to day life.
+Just So Festival is an intimate festival that takes place at the height of summer over the weekend of 20th‑22nd August.
+It’s an imaginative outdoor adventure for families with plenty of art, literature, theatre, dance & music to take you, and your family on a magical journey that will have you feeling a million miles from your day-to-day life.
 Set in the stunning grounds of The Rode Hall Estate, in Cheshire the team’s mantra is, “If we don’t give you goosebumps, we are not doing it right” so you can expect magic!